Carrion crow: Nesting

-The bulky stick nest is usually placed in a tall tree, but cliff ledges, old buildings and pylons may be used as well.
+The bulky stick nest is usually placed in a tall tree, but cliff ledges, old buildings, and pylons may be used as well.
 Nests are also occasionally placed on or near the ground.
 The nest resembles that of the common raven, but is less bulky.
-The 3 to 4 brown-speckled blue or greenish eggs are incubated for 18–20 days by the female alone, who is fed by the male.
-The young fledge after 29–30 days.
+The three or four brown-speckled blue or greenish eggs are incubated for 18–20 days by the female alone, that is fed by the male.
+The young fledge around 29–30 days.